fuankarion/AML_Video/README.md

 1. Explain why you consider that these strategies would improve the performance of the baseline TSN (do not confuse TSN -code provided here- with TSM -final paper presented-).
 1. Implement the strategies you chose and discuss your results

-It is probably easier to implement and analyse each strategy independently.
+Tip: It is probably easier to implement and analyse each strategy independently.

 **Bonus:** Implement both the non-local block or the TSM module in the forward function and discuss your results